 How to watch badminton live

-It was when I wanted to watch the Japan Open with my family that someone suggested to try using a VPN, as I was explaining how I’d sometimes be able to catch the official BWF stream on Youtube for free in certain countries.
+It was when I wanted to watch the Japan Open with my family that someone suggested using a VPN, as I was explaining how I’d sometimes be able to catch the official BWF stream on Youtube for free in certain countries.

 I dismissed the idea at first because it seemed too easy.
 Surely it couldn’t be that simple?